aleshaleksey/fansys23/abilities.md

 |IV|+Incapacitated|16|
 |V|+Restrained/Blinded|20|

+___
 #### Berserk I-V

 **Description**: You enter a trance of violence, enhancing combat prowess at the cost of stressing the physical form past its limits.

 **Action**: Declare berserk as a "secondary action".

 **Effect**: A Berserk character can in the trance for [SP dice count] rounds.
 However, if the character does not take damage or attack from the the end of the start of their turn one round to their next turn, the trance ends.
-At the start of the trance, and at the start of each turn of the trance, the character regains [Nat] SP (NB: NOT SP **dice**).
+The character gains a number of SP equal to their SP Dice maximum.
 In addition the character has a bonus to walk, climb, swim and fly speed, weapon damage, and may have advantage on attacks.

 **Special**:
 - Berserk does not have an SP dice cost.
 However, when the berserker trance is over, you lose a number of HP equal to the level of the Berserk ability (so if you have "Berserk I" you lose 1HP).
+In addition, the SP gained at the start of berserker trance is lost.
+It this takes the character into negative SP, the remainder is taken out of HP.
 - While "berserk", a character may not use Int based skills and has disadvantage on all Wis and Cha based skills while Berserk.
 It has disadvantage on "Tinker" rolls.
 - While "berserk", a character cannot cast spells with a kinetic component and must roll a 1d6 when trying to cast spells with an incantation, losing the spell on a 3 or lower.
 - While "berserk", a character may not use abilities such as "precision attack".